cartheur/wireless-power-laboratory/3721A/README.md

 * 5245L Electronic Counter
 * 5263A Programmable Time Base

 To measure field quantities on the surfaces of coils.
+And other interesting tasks.
+But is bloody hot and these little space heaters make the laboratory environment less tenable.